thomas-god/activities/README.md

 ## Intended scope and limitations

-- The application focuses on a single-user experience: there is no plan to add social features like friends, timeline, sharing, etc. Though coaching related features might be considered at some point.
+- The application focuses on providing athletes with tools to track and analyze their training: organizing activities into training periods, keeping training notes, defining custom metrics, and visualizing performance trends.
+While social features like friends, timeline, or sharing are not planned, coaching-related features might be considered in the future.
-- Because the appplication is designed to be self-hosted, and since sport device ecosystems are mostly closed, there is sadly no feature to automatically import your activities from your devices.
+- Because the application is designed to be self-hosted, and since sport device ecosystems are mostly closed, there is sadly no feature to automatically import your activities from your devices.